Cavefish: Adaptations

 Many aboveground fish may enter caves on occasion, but obligate cavefish (fish that require underground habitats) are extremophiles with a number of unusual adaptations known as troglomorphism.
 In some species, notably the Mexican tetra, shortfin molly, Oman garra, Indoreonectes evezardi, and a few catfish, both "normal" aboveground and cavefish forms exist.

-Many adaptions seen in cavefish are aimed at surviving in a habitat with little food.
+Many adaptations seen in cavefish are aimed at surviving in a habitat with little food.
 Living in darkness, pigmentation and eyes are useless, or an actual disadvantage because of their energy requirements, and therefore typically reduced in cavefish.
 Other examples of adaptations are larger fins for more energy-efficient swimming, and a loss of scales and swim bladder.
 The loss can be complete or only partial, for example resulting in small or incomplete (but still existing) eyes, and eyes can be present in the earliest life stages but degenerated by the adult stage.
 In some cases, "blind" cavefish may still be able to see: Juvenile Mexican tetras of the cave form are able to sense light via certain cells in the pineal gland (pineal eye), and Congo blind barbs are photophobic, despite only having retinas and optical nerves that are rudimentary and located deep inside the head, and completely lacking a lens.
 In the most extreme cases, the lack of light has changed the circadian rhythm (24-hour internal body clock) of the cavefish.
 In the Mexican tetra of the cave form and in Garra andruzzii the circadian rhythm lasts 30 hours and 47 hours, respectively.
 This may help them to save energy.
 Without sight, other senses are used and these may be enhanced.
 Examples include the lateral line for sensing vibrations, mouth suction to sense nearby obstacles (comparable to echolocation), and chemoreception (via smell and taste buds).
 Although there are cavefish in groups known to have electroreception (catfish and South American knifefish), there is no published evidence that this is enhanced in the cave-dwellers.
 The level of specialized adaptations in a cavefish is generally considered to be directly correlated to the amount of time it has been restricted to the underground habitat: Species that recently arrived show few adaptations and species with the largest number of adaptations are likely the ones that have been restricted to the habitat for the longest time.

+Recent genomic studies on Chinese cavefish (Sinocyclocheilus) have highlighted the role of polyploidy in facilitating these adaptations.
+For example, in the allotetraploid species Sinocyclocheilus microphthalmus, duplicated gene sets allow for different evolutionary trajectories; one set of genes may retain essential functions while the other accumulates mutations that drive adaptation to darkness, such as relaxed selection on visual pathways.

 Some fish species that live buried in the bottom of aboveground waters, live deep in the sea or live in deep rivers have adaptations similar to cavefish, including reduced eyes and pigmentation.